Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom of the cross represents the foundation on which the situation is based.
+Click for DetailsThe seventh card, placed on the bottom right of the triangle represents the force that opposes the bottom left card.
+These forces may be external, but they are frequently one's own inner archetypes in conflict.
 Temperance, when reversed: Lack of restraint and self-control.
 Losing one's cool.
 Energies dispersed through conflicts in personal, business, and spiritual matters.